shri142/README/README.md

 👋 Hello!!
 This is Shrikrishna umbare 👀

-🌱 I’m a SE COMPS student and currently learning Ethical hacking.
+🌱 I’m a TE COMPS student and currently learning Ethical hacking.

 📧 How to reach me : shrikrishna2002umbare@gmail.com